webplatform/docs/concepts/mobile_web/index.md

 {{Concept_Page
 |Content=== General introductory articles ==
-[[concepts/About_mobile_web|About mobile web]] - Start here to get a general history of the mobile web and get an idea what it means to support different devices with wide rage of browsing capabilities.
+[[concepts/About_mobile_web|About mobile web]] - Start here to get a general history of the mobile web and what it means to support different devices with wide rage of browsing capabilities.

 [[Detecting device and browser]] - Getting the basic of detecting mobile browser on devices.
 Smart phones usually have much better capability to handle client side detection.
 However for low cost feature phones, there may not be CCS or JavaScript supports.
-This article explains the techniques one can.
+This article explains the techniques that are commonly used in today's mobile websites.

 [[tutorials/mobile_mobifying|"Mobifying" your HTML5 site]] - Read this tutorial to get see a real example of supporting mobile with HTML5 features.